LADSoft/OrangeC/build.md

 which build the zip files and put them in the /orangec/dist directory

+To compile with debug information set the WITHDEBUG environment variable:

+    omake WITHDEBUG=YES fullbuild

 note that mostly, mingw32-make will perform all these tasks.
 So it is possible to replace 'omake' with mingw32-make.

-we have also tested the build steps on msys2 using the mingw compiler./
+we have also tested the build steps on msys2 using the mingw compiler.

 `omake` has an added function called 'tree' make.
 Basically this mode is like a normal make mode, except it looks for a file called 'treetop.mak' in successively higher directories until it finds it.
 Then it sets a couple of environment variables related to where it found `treetop.mak` and the current working directory, and invokes `treetop.mak`.